GretaC-523/91906-python/README.md

-# 🎴 Kana Quiz Project
+# 🎴 Mini Kana Quiz

-Welcome to my Kana Quiz — a learning tool designed to help high school students with **Hiragana** and **Katakana** learning/revision through interactive quiz.
+Welcome to my mini Kana Quiz — a learning tool designed to help high school students with **Hiragana** and **Katakana** learning/revision through interactive quiz.
 Whether you're revising or just beginning your journey into Japanese, this quiz provides a gentle and thoughtful learning experience.

 ---

 ## 🌟 Features

 - 🧠 **Kana-to-Romanji quiz** for Hiragana, Katakana, or both
-- 🎛️ **Two interfaces**: CLI (main.py) and GUI (GUI.py using Tkinter)
+- 🎛️ **Single interface**: GUI (main_GUI.py using Tkinter)
 - 🎌 Bilingual questions, instructions and results in: English + Japanese
 - 📜 Kana reference list with romaji